top of page

-On this day in 1922, a future Medal of Honor recipient is born.
-Then-Private Wilburn K. Ross would engage in a virtual one-man battle against German forces for an unbelievable 5 hours.
+On this day in 1945, a hero receives the Medal of Honor.
+Wilburn K. Ross had engaged in a virtual one-man battle against German forces for an unbelievable 5 hours.
+Amazingly, then-Private Ross lived to receive his Medal in person.

 Ross had come a long way from the days when he’d ignored his first draft notice.
 He’d been a Kentucky native living in Virginia, and he’d felt safe ignoring the notice mailed from Kentucky.
 He joined the Army only when a second message arrived.